python4astronomers/python4astronomers/source/intro/quick-tour.rst

 ----------------------------

 The Fermi Gamma-ray satellite has a nice catalog of AGN available through HEASARC.
-The script below will read in the catalog data using the `asciitable`_ module, do some basic filtering with `NumPy`_, and make a couple of plots with `matplotlib`_ ::
+The script below will read in the catalog data using the `astropy.io.ascii`_ module, do some basic filtering with `NumPy`_, and make a couple of plots with `matplotlib`_ ::

-  import asciitable   # Make external package available
+  import astropy.io.ascii as ascii   # Make external package available

   # Read table.
   # ==> dat[column_name] and dat[row_number] both valid <==
-  dat = asciitable.read('fermi_agn.dat')
+  dat = ascii.read('fermi_agn.dat')

   redshift = dat['redshift']    # array of values from 'redshift' column flux = dat['photon_flux']